shorepine/alles/README.md

 Alles is completely open source, and can be a fun platform to adapt beyond its current capabilities.
 To build your own firmware, [start by setting up `esp-idf`](http://esp-idf.readthedocs.io/en/latest/get-started/).
 Once installed, connect to your board over USB, clone and cd into this repository and run `idf.py -p /dev/YOUR_SERIAL_TTY flash` to build and flash to the board.

+Use `idf.py -p /dev/YOUR_SERIAL_TTY monitor` to reboot the board and see stdout/stderr.
+Use Ctrl-] to exit the monitor.

 ## Clients